Solar tracker: Atmosphere

-The distance that sunlight has to travel through the atmosphere increases as the sun approaches the horizon, as the sunlight has to travel diagonally through the atmosphere.
+The distance that sunlight travels through the atmosphere increases as the sun approaches the horizon, as the sunlight travels diagonally through the atmosphere.
 As the path length through the atmosphere increases, the solar intensity reaching the collector decreases.
 This increasing path length is referred to as the air mass (AM) or air mass coefficient, where AM0 is at the top of the atmosphere, AM1 refers to the direct vertical path down to sea-level with Sun overhead, and AM greater than 1 refers to diagonal paths as the Sun approaches the horizon.

 Even though the sun may not feel particularly hot in the early mornings or during the winter months, the diagonal path through the atmosphere has a less than expected impact on the solar intensity.
 Even when the sun is only 15° above the horizon the solar intensity can be around 60% of its maximum value, around 50% at 10° and 25% at only 5° above the horizon.
 Therefore, if trackers can follow the Sun from horizon to horizon, then their solar panels can collect a significant amount of energy.

 Solar cell efficiency

-Of course the underlying power conversion efficiency of a photovoltaic cell has a major influence on the end result, regardless of whether tracking is employed or not.
-Of particular relevance to the benefits of tracking are the following:
+The underlying power conversion efficiency of a photovoltaic cell has a major influence on the end result, regardless of whether tracking is employed.

 Temperature

-Photovoltaic solar cell efficiency decreases with increasing temperature, at the rate of about 0.4%/°C. For example, 20% higher efficiency at 10 °C in early morning or winter as compared with 60 °C in the heat of the day or summer.
+Photovoltaic solar cell efficiency decreases with increasing temperature, at the rate of about 0.4%/°C. For example, there is about 20% higher efficiency at 10 °C in early morning or winter than at 60 °C in the heat of the day or summer.
 Therefore, trackers can deliver additional benefit by collecting early morning and winter energy when the cells are operating at their highest efficiency.